Washburn High School: Demographics

 About 40% of the students are eligible for educational benefits (formerly free or reduced cost lunch).
 This is a Title I school.

 Staff

-Dr. Emily Lilja Palmer was named the principal of Washburn in 2018 after 5 years as principal of Sanford Middle School.
+Dr. Emily Lilja Palmer was named the principal of Washburn in 2018 after 5 years as principal of Sanford Middle School.In 2025 Dr.Palmer completed her time at Washburn and the school introduced Dr. Alisha Raabe as its new principal.

 During the 2024-25 school year, Washburn employed 132 staff members, of whom 80 were teachers.
 The student to teacher ratio was 20:1, with an October 1 student count of 1,582.